roman-milk/roman-milk.github.io/maeve-and-rob.md

+===

- ****** Maeve and Rob Ch.
-02 ****** byJust_Plain_Bob© "Is it Maeve?
+"Is it Maeve?
 Then explain a few things to me" and I laid out all the signs that pointed to her cheating – besides the night at the Purple Mushroom and the night she brought Jack home with her.

  She looked down at the table and then said, "I swear to God Rob, there has never been anyone else."